soccerpredict/TeamNews/README.md

 - [Teams](https://github.com/soccerpredict/TeamNews/blob/master/data/teams.json) is the main file.
 He contains the twenty championship teams and each has a identifier from one to twenty, plus the twenty one wich is the draw.
 - [Matches](https://github.com/soccerpredict/TeamNews/tree/master/data/matches) is a set of files that contains all matches of the league.
 Each file contains a set of identifiers, the date, the game attendance and the income of the game.
 - [Statistics](https://github.com/soccerpredict/TeamNews/tree/master/data/statistics) is a set of files that contains all basic statistics of the matches.
 Each match contains two statistics, one of the mandant team and other of the visitant team.
 Each file represents one statistic, so each match contains two statistic files.
 - [News](https://github.com/soccerpredict/TeamNews/tree/master/data/news) is a set of files that contains news about all teams of the league.
+The news comes from all teams participating in the championship, from April to December 2018.

 # Algorithms